Washim-RaJa/Milestone_1_Exam-Assignment-Solutions/Milestone_1_Exam Assignment Solutions/Project_3_4_and_5/Project_5_ Pixlab/readme.md

 This website design can be used for providing services like business growth and marketing for Startup businesses.

-I have designed this "Pixlab landing page" as an assignment project for "PW Skills Web Development Course" using technologies like :-
+I have designed this "Pixlab landing page" as an assignment project for "PW Skills Web Development Course" using technologies which are mentioned below :-

 - HTML
 - Tailwind CSS